Long Tail: Definition, issues and explanations

 How long does it take to see results with the long tail strategy?

-Results can take several weeks to several months, as this strategy relies on creating a large amount of optimized content and having it indexed by search engines.
+Results can take several weeks to months, as this strategy relies on the creation of numerous optimized contents and their indexing by search engines.

 Do you have an entrepreneurial project?